-Solution provider's takeaway: Improve your customer's Oracle database performance by using parallel SQL to parallelize SQL statements.
+Solution provider's takeaway: Discover how using parallel SQL with Oracle parallel hints will improve your customer's Oracle database performance by using to parallelize SQL statements.
 Using the information from this chapter excerpt, you can learn how to augment the performance of individual SQLs or the application as a whole.

 Parallel SQL enables a SQL statement to be processed by multiple threads or processes simultaneously.

 Today's widespread use of dual and quad core processors means that even the humblest of modern computers running an Oracle database will contain more than one CPU.
 Although desktop and laptop computers might have only a single disk device, database server systems typically have database files spread— striped—across multiple, independent disk devices.
 Without parallel technology— when a SQL statement is processed in serial—a session can make use of only one of these CPUs or disk devices at a time.
 Consequently, serial execution of a SQL statement cannot make use of all the processing power of the computer.
 Parallel execution enables a single session and SQL statement to harness the power of multiple CPU and disk devices.

 Parallel processing can improve the performance of suitable SQL statements to a degree that is often not possible by any other method.
 Parallel processing is available in Oracle Enterprise Edition only.